 Amanda Thompson

 Amanda Clara Thompson is an American Basketball player born on November 18, 1987.
+At present, she is playing for the Atlanta Dream of the WNBA.
 Before drafting by the Tulsa Shock in the 2010 WNBA draft, previously, she had played college basketball for the University of Oklahoma.
-At present, she is playing for the Atlanta Dream of the WNBA.

 Shannon Johnson

 Shannon Regina Johnson is a basketball player from the US.
 She was born on August 18, 1974.
-The last time she played for the Seattle Storm was in the WNBA.
-In September 2015, Shannon became the coach at Coker College in Hartsville, South Carolina.
-After her college days, Johnson played for the Columbus Quest, where she won the 1997 and 1998 American Basketball League championships.
+Last time she played for the Seattle Storm in the WNBA.
+Back in September 2015, Shannon became the coach at Coker College in Hartsville, South Carolina.
+After the college days, Johnson played for the Columbus Quest, where she won the 1997 and 1998 American Basketball League championships.
 Shannon played for the Orlando Miracle of the WNBA when her professional career began in 1999.
-In the 1999-00 season, she also played for Fenerbahçe İstanbul from Turkey.
+In 1999-00 season, she also played for Fenerbahçe İstanbul from Turkey.
 Johnson was traded to the San Antonio Silver Stars before the 2004 season.
 In 1999, 2000, 2002, and 2003 Shannon was a WNBA All-Star.
 Shannon played in Spain for Ros Casares Valencia in 2001-2002 seasons, Perfumerías Avenida in 2002-2003 seasons, Dynamo Moscow 2003-2004 season, Wisla Cracovia in 2004-2005 seasons, Cadi la Seu in 2005-2006 seasons, Tarsus Beledeyesi in 2006-2007 seasons, Palacio de Congresos Ibiza in 2008-2010 seasons and CD Zamarat in 2010-2011 seasons.
 She was also a crucial factor in the club because she helped carry the team to Division One on May 1, 2011.

 In August 1997, Shannon also represented the United States at the 1997 World University Games.
 The tournament was held in Marsala, Sicily, Italy, where the USA team managed to win all six games, earning the gold medal in the competition.
 In that tournament, Shannon had averaged 2.3 points per game.